Intrauterine Fetal Demise

 • Vaginal bleeding or spotting

-Since the symptoms of stillbirth can be similar to other medical conditions, you should always ask your doctor for a diagnosis.
+Since the symptoms of stillbirth can be similar to other medical conditions, you should always check with your doctor if you suspect something is wrong.

 An obstetrics (pregnancy) specialist can diagnose intrauterine fetal death by evaluating your symptoms and running tests to see if there are signs of life in the womb.